Barry Munitz: J. Paul Getty Trust (1998–2006)

 Munitz resigned in 2006 and was forced to "forgo his severance package of more than $2 million, and reimburse the Getty Trust for $250,000 after alleged improprieties including lavish expense account spending."

 post-Getty

 After leaving the Getty Trust, Munitz returned to the California State University as a Trustee Professor, based at California State University, Los Angeles.

 Munitz has served on the Princeton University Board of Trustees, and chaired the American Council on Education and the California Education Roundtable.
 He is also a director of Sallie Mae.

 Awards

 In 1999, Munitz was awarded an honorary Doctor of Humane Letters (L.H.D.) degree from Whittier College.
+In 2001, he received an honorary Doctor of Humane Letters from the University of Southern California.